 12. Relax At A Scandinavian Spa

-Just 20 minutes from downtown Quebec City, Siberia Station Spa welcomes visitors year-round to relax in its outdoor Scandinavian-inspired spa.
+Just 20 minutes from downtown Quebec City, Siberia Spa welcomes visitors year-round to relax in its outdoor Scandinavian-inspired spa.
 Based on the thermotherapy concept, guests luxuriate in sweltering hot saunas and eucalyptus-infused steam rooms before plunging into frigid cold pools.
 This practice is said to eliminate toxins, increase circulation, and strengthen the immune system.

 They have many other luxury spa treatments and lounges.
 It is an excellent way to spend a day or even an evening after being out in the cold weather exploring the city.